jeftegoes/AwsOverview/AWS S3.md

 ## 16.2.
 S3 Transfer Acceleration

-- Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region.
+- **Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
+Transfer Acceleration takes advantage of Amazon CloudFront's globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.**
 - Compatible with multi-part upload.

 # 17. Byte-Range Fetches